7800-devtools/lfsr6502/README.txt

         4 = raw character ouput
   -s #  specify a seed value. decimal assumed, unless hex notation is used.
         [default:0x0101010101010101]
+  -b    generate a bitmap from the selected LFSR.
+  -r    generate a quality report for the selected LFSR.

 examples:
   ./lfsr6502 -a 5 -i 10 -o 1 -s 0xdb07